greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_EXTERNAL_TABLE.html.md

 -   **ALTER COLUMN TYPE** — Changes the data type of a table column.
 -   **OWNER** — Changes the owner of the external table to the specified user.

-Use the [ALTER TABLE](ALTER_TABLE.html) command to perform these actions on an external table.
+Use the [ALTER TABLE](ALTER_TABLE.html) command to perform these actions on an external table:

 -   Set \(change\) the table schema.
 -   Rename the table.